MaibornWolff/metric-gardener/TS_TSX.md

 # File Metrics for TypeScript (TS) and TypeScript JSX (TSX)

 This document outlines the definition of file metrics for TypeScript (TS) and TypeScript JSX (TSX).
-The identified file metrics include:

 ### 1. classes